A bumblebee rests on a bright pink cosmos flowerA bumblebee rests on a bright pink cosmos flower

 At American Meadows, we’re committed to helping people transform their yards for the better – to better ourselves as individuals, to brighten our communities, and to support a thriving environment.

 The meadowscaping movement is upon us - can you feel it?
 When we meadowscape, we dig in.
-We become a force of good, a friend to the community who brings beauty into the lives of everyone who passes by, and an advocate for pollinators and the environment.
+Become a force of good, a friend to the community who brings beauty into the lives of everyone who passes by, and an advocate for pollinators and the environment.

 We want to help as many people as possible transform their yards for the better.
 It’s time to reconsider the traditional American lawn, and imagine all the ways your yard can be transformed into a space for doing good.